BenchRobotics/Draw_on_OLED/README.md

 # WiFi OLED UDP Display

+You can draw on the 1.3" or 0.9" OLED display like an IPAD.
+It is very annoying making the UI for OLED, so I made a small ESP32 program and an Android app that will allow me to draw the UI on the OLED screen.
+These are your normal OLEDs used with Arduino and ESP32.

-This project allows an ESP32 microcontroller to connect to a WiFi network and receive UDP packets to control an OLED display (SSD1306).
+ESP32 microcontroller to connect to a WiFi network and receive UDP packets to control an OLED display (SSD1306 or SH1107).
 The received packets contain pixel coordinates and their state (ON/OFF), enabling remote manipulation of the display.
+There are two programs

+### Oled_Draw_Wifi_SSD1306
+Use this for a 0.9" 128X64 OLED display, most common.

+### Oled_Draw_Wifi_1_3_inch
+Use this if you have a 1.3" SH1107 display; it is bigger.
+Not so common to get.

 ## Requirements